Merkel's party faces German election 'wake-up call' - WTMJ

 Associated Press

-BERLIN (AP) — Chancellor Angela Merkel’s party is considering how to respond to historically bad state election results that a senior member described as a “wake-up call,” six months before a national vote that will determine who succeeds Germany’s long-time leader.
+BERLIN (AP) — Two German state election defeats have jolted Chancellor Angela Merkel’s bloc, shining a spotlight on chances of it being ejected from the government in September’s national vote.
+A possible contender to succeed Merkel said Monday that the center-right needs to raise its game to keep the country’s top job.

-Final results early Monday confirmed that Merkel’s center-right Christian Democratic Union was handily defeated in Sunday’s elections by two popular incumbent state governors: the Green party’s Winfried Kretschmann in Baden-Wuerttemberg and the center-left Social Democrats’ Malu Dreyer in Rhineland-Palatinate.
+Merkel’s Christian Democratic Union was handily defeated Sunday by two popular state governors: the Green party’s Winfried Kretschmann in Baden-Wuerttemberg and the center-left Social Democrats’ Malu Dreyer in Rhineland-Palatinate.

-While the CDU always faced an uphill battle against the pair, the results were painful.
-It lost the two states — both of which were once strongholds, but have long since slipped from its grasp — by about eight percentage points.
-It won 24.1% of the vote in Baden-Wuerttemberg and 27.7% in Rhineland-Palatinate, its worst showings there since World War II.
+The CDU always faced a challenging battle against the incumbents, but the results were painful.
+It lost the two states by about eight percentage points.
+It won 24.1% of the vote in Baden-Wuerttemberg and 27.7% in Rhineland-Palatinate, its worst post-World War II showing in both states.

 Merkel’s federal government faces discontent over a slow start to Germany’s coronavirus vaccination drive, while most restrictions remain in place and infections are rising again.
 And her center-right bloc has been hit over the past two weeks by allegations that a few lawmakers profited from deals to procure masks early in the coronavirus pandemic.

-Sunday’s results “are a wake-up call for the entire CDU,” senior lawmaker Norbert Roettgen told the Rheinische Post newspaper.
-He argued that such showings couldn’t be explained by the incumbents’ popularity alone.

-“Time is pressing, but there is still time to take concrete measures,” he added.
-He called for a focus on vaccination and testing strategy, a pro-active investigation of the mask-profiteering scandal and a clear program for issues other than the pandemic.
+Laschet insisted that Sunday’s setback for his party doesn’t affect the decision on who will run for chancellor.
+The governor of North Rhine-Westphalia state said the plan for him and Soeder, who hasn’t officially declared his ambitions, to choose a candidate between Easter and late May hasn’t changed.

+He called for less finger-pointing in Merkel’s current government and downplayed chances of a three-party coalition excluding the Union, voicing doubt that rivals would campaign for it.
+“We must do everything to be so strong that we have an influence on the formation of the next government,” he said.

-The state elections gave the environmentalist and traditionally left-leaning Greens new confidence for the national election campaign, in which they are expected to make their first bid for the chancellery.
+Sunday’s votes gave the environmentalist and traditionally left-leaning Greens new confidence for the national election campaign, in which they are expected to make their first bid for the chancellery.
+Co-leader Annalena Baerbock said a decision on the candidate will be made “in the coming weeks.”

-The Social Democrats’ candidate for chancellor, Finance Minister Olaf Scholz, said the results showed that “forming a government is possible without the CDU.”
-They make three-way coalitions between the Greens, Social Democrats and pro-business Free Democrats possible in both states — highlighting the possibility, though it has seemed a long shot so far, of such an alliance at national level.

-One party that didn’t benefit on Sunday was the far-right Alternative for Germany, which has opposed coronavirus restrictions and is in a court standoff with the domestic intelligence agency over whether it can be put under observation as a “suspected case” of right-wing extremism.
+The far-right Alternative for Germany didn’t benefit from discontent.
+It has opposed coronavirus restrictions and is in a court standoff with the domestic intelligence agency over whether it can be put under observation as a “suspected case” of right-wing extremism.

 The party lost about a third of its support compared with strong showings in 2016, taking 9.7% of the vote in Baden-Wuerttemberg and 8.3% in Rhineland-Palatinate.